 Mobility Issues Apps

 - Avaz Lite – Augmentative and alternative communication app developed for children who are non-verbal or have difficulty speaking, such as those with Autism.
-Avaz allows users to choose picture symbols and voice synthesis to create messages and develop language skills (iOS in app purchase – does not run on iPhone – $9.99 monthly subscription/$99.99 lifetime and Android Lite-India – free plus in app purchase – and Pro – $99.99)
+Avaz allows users to choose picture symbols and voice synthesis to create messages and develop language skills (iOS in app purchase – $9.99 monthly subscription/$99.99 lifetime and Android Lite-India – free plus in app purchase – and Pro – $59.99)